Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Best Non-Toxic Cookware and Kitchen Utensils

-All-Clad is the leading winner when it comes to stainless steel cookware, a material that is non-reactive and non-toxic, and it’s what most professional chefs tend to use.
-This material is more resistant to rust or staining compared to the other materials below, but typically requires a bit of cooking knowledge to best know how to properly heat food.
-In other words, practice makes perfect before you know the correct temperature to ensure it doesn’t stick.
+All-Clad is the leading winner when it comes to stainless steel cookware, a material that is non-reactive and popular with many professional chefs.
+Stainless steel cookware is more resistant to rust and staining compared to other cookware materials, but it typically requires a bit of cooking knowledge to best know how to properly use.
 It also evenly heats food, so expect your steaks to sear to perfection.

 Quince

 Because stainless steel is known for being a top material, it tends to come with a top price tag.
-Look to Quince, one of our fave brands for affordable yet high-quality goods, for this budget-friendly set.
-It had professional-grade Italian cookware with five bonded layers of stainless steel and aluminum, similar to All-Clad.
+Look to Quince, one of our fave brands for affordable yet high-quality goods, for this budget-friendly 6-piece set.
+It’s similar to All-Clad with its five bonded layers of stainless steel and aluminum, but at a much lower price point.

 Amazon

-Stainless steel utensils should only be used on cookware without coatings (so cast iron and steel are fine), but proceed with caution if your pan is pre-seasoned.
-That being said, the benefit of a metal spatula is similar to a metal pan— there are no toxic chemicals or metals that will harm your health.
+Stainless steel utensils should only be used on cookware without coatings (cast iron), but proceed with caution if your pan is pre-seasoned.
+That being said, the benefit of a metal spatula is similar to a metal pan — there are no toxic chemicals or metals to worry about.

 Caraway

 Wood has been used as cooking utensils for centuries and remains one of the safest materials to use, so long as you choose wisely.
-Some brands have harmful coatings on them, but this set by Caraway is made from FSC-certified birch wood, which follows their claim to best serve you: “No plastics.
+Some brands use coatings, but this set from Caraway is made from FSC-certified birch wood, which follows their claim to best serve you: “No plastics.
 No BPA.
 No nonsense.”